 Prosthesis and Orthotics Application Process

 Successful use of a prosthesis or orthosis requires a correct application process.
-This process is managed by a multidisciplinary team consisting of specialists such as orthopedists, prosthetic-orthotic technicians and physiotherapists.
+This process is managed by a multidisciplinary team.
+The team consists of specialists such as orthopedists, prosthetic-orthotic technicians, and physiotherapists.
 In general, the prosthetic/orthotic application process consists of the following steps:

 - Evaluation and Planning: First, the orthopedic doctor examines the patient and determines his/her needs.
 The patient’s physical condition, lifestyle and expectations are taken into account when deciding which type of prosthesis or orthosis is appropriate.